 How To Store Potatoes So They Will Not Rot?

 Michigan State University Extension recommends checking stored potatoes regularly to avoid them from rotting and turning green.

 - In addition, under the influence of light, a toxic substance, solanine, can form in potatoes.
 Such potatoes have a greenish tint.
-Root crops should be periodically sorted.
-Rotten potatoes need to be thrown away.

 You may also like